jamessud/jamessud.github.io/_projects/words_40_read.md

 Indira Gandhi, A Biography, 1995.
 Pupul Jayakar, India

 The Dead Are Arising: The Life of Malcolm X, 2020.
 Les Payne and Tamara Payne, United States

+The Short and Tragic Life of Robert Peace, 2015.
+Jeff Hobbs, United States

 To Read: